rileyleonard99/spatial-data-NBA/README.md

-# spFG%: Using Spatial Data to Assess Player Efficiency
-Implmeneting NBA shot tracking data to generate a spatially-weighted shooting efficiency metric.
+Using Spatial Data to Assess Player Efficiency Implementing logistic regression and geographically-weighted regression on NBA shot tracking data to analyze shooting efficiency.